sakthiiv/sakthiiv.github.io/content/authors/admin/_index.md

 ## About Me

-Sakthivel Viswanathan is a polyglot technologist with more than a decade long experience in development, architecting client and server based applications.
-His expertise includes but is not limited to digital platform strategy, driving platform engineering initiatives using cutting edge technologies.
-He is passionate in solving business problems by leveraging technology at core.
+Sakthivel Viswanathan is a seasoned polyglot technologist who brings more than a decade of expertise in developing and architecting robust client and server-based applications.
+He specializes in digital platform strategy and spearheads platform engineering initiatives leveraging cutting-edge technologies.
+Driven by a passion for innovation, he excels at solving complex business challenges through strategic technology implementation.Sakthivel Viswanathan is a seasoned polyglot technologist who brings more than a decade of expertise in developing and architecting robust client and server-based applications.
+He specializes in digital platform strategy and spearheads platform engineering initiatives leveraging cutting-edge technologies.
+Driven by a passion for innovation, he excels at solving complex business challenges through strategic technology implementation.

-Sakthivel is currently working in Gosure.AI as an Architect with over fourteen plus years of collective experience in software development and delivery.
+Sakthivel is currently working as a Lead Consultant with over fourteen plus years of collective experience in software development and delivery.
 He had played multiple roles throughout his tenure such as Technology Principal, Tech Lead, Developer, Consultant, Cultivator, Mentor, Architect and Speaker.